seapagan/url-shortener/README.md

 - `/admin/{secret_key}` (PATCH) route to change the target URL of a link identified by the secret_key.
 The body of the request needs to have the `target_url` property containing the new URL which must be a valid URL
+- The Root Path ("/") will return a short HTML template if viewed in a Web Browser, JSON otherwise.

 ## Planned Features